rktech-de/QLCplus-Textbook/README.md

 # qlcplus-textbook
 An add on for QLC+ to start actions out of a (theatre) text document

-With it you can scroll through a (HTLM) formated Text an place buttons which start/stop any kind of QLCp actions.
+With it you can scroll through a (HTLM) formated Text an place buttons which start/stop any kind of QLCplus actions.

 **Installation**: